cjbreaux/pptslide/README.md

 * While in the project folder, run PowerPointWebAddIn2.sln with Visual Studio
 * Restore NuGet packages
 * Start solution
-* Click on Start Taskpanel
+* Solution opens a new PowerPoint presentation, click on Show Taskpanel in PowerPoint.

 ### License